BRINGING TRUSTED TECHNOLOGY TO THE AMERICAN ECONOMY

 ROME LABS CONTRIBUTED TO THE DEVELOPMENT OF SIRI®

-Over a decade ago, the AFRL/RI initiated a project called “Cognitive Assistant that Learns and Organizes” (CALO).
-Apple® bought the company that licensed the technology and developed Siri®.
+Over a decade ago, the AFRL/RI initiated a project called "Cognitive Assistant that Learns and Organizes" (CALO).
+Apple® bought the company that licensed the technology that developed Siri®.

 Siri® is a registered trademark of Apple Inc.

-In the 1950’s, a weather resistant paint was designed to coat radar housings.
+In the 1950s, a weather-resistant paint was design to coat radar housings.
 This paint was adaptable for use in arctic or desert environments, and extended radar dome life for at least 3 years.
 This formula later became the foundation for latex paint.

-In the late 1960’s, there was concern of losing communication lines because of nuclear attack.
+In the late 1960s, there was a concern of losing communication lines because of nuclear attack.
 Rome engineers helped build computer protocols, creating ARPANet and enabled continuous communication for the President after an attack.
 This work provided the groundwork for further development of the internet.

 Rome Labs was at the forefront of the development of technology that lets smartphones understand their orientation and recognize fingerprints for biometric security.